Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field: Introduction

 However, the TOV equations hold for isotropic, spherical stars and are modified in the presence of anisotropy, such as that introduced by magnetic fields.
 We follow the approach laid out by a previous paper in our group in the same line \cite{deb}, and introduce models for the magnetic field and anisotropy constructed under the assumption of spherical symmetry.
 This assumption of approximate spherical symmetry is valid in a number of field configurations and magnitudes, as shown previously in our group through two-dimensional simulations \cite{surajit}.

 In the present work, we look at the theoretical possibility of massive, magnetized NSs as possible mass gap candidates.
 The paper is structured as follows.
-In section \ref{sec_formalism}, we set up the basic formalism and equations solved to construct our NS models.
-We describe the EOSs used, as well as the models introduced to describe the magnetic field and anisotropy present in the star.
-In section \ref{sec_res}, we describe our obtained results and discuss possible implications of the same.
-We explore a different magnetic field profile with its caveats in \ref{sec_dex}.
-We end by summarizing our results and with our conclusions in section \ref{sec_con}.
+In Sec. \ref{sec_formalism}, we set up the basic formalism and equations solved to construct our NS models.
+We describe the EOS used, as well as the models introduced to describe the magnetic field and anisotropy present in the star.
+In Sec. \ref{sec_res}, we describe our obtained results and discuss possible implications of the same.
+We explore a different magnetic field profile with its caveats in Sec. \ref{sec_dex}.
+We end by summarizing our results and with our conclusions in Sec. \ref{sec_con}.